certik/theoretical-physics/src/math/other.rst

        =\left.\int3(f(x)+\varepsilon\delta(x-t))^2\delta(x-t)\d x \right|_{\varepsilon=0}=\int3f^2(x)\delta(x-t)\d x=3f^2(t)

-Some mathematicians would say the above calculation is incorrect, because
+One might thing that the above calculation is incorrect, because
 $\delta^2(x-t)$ is undefined.
-But that's not exactly true, because in case of such problems the above notation automatically implies working with some sequence $\delta_\alpha(x) \to \delta(x)$ (for example $\delta_\alpha(x) = {1\over\pi x}\sin(\alpha x)$) and taking the limit $\alpha\to\infty$:
+In case of such problems the above notation automatically implies working with some sequence $\delta_\alpha(x) \to \delta(x)$ (for example $\delta_\alpha(x) = {1\over\pi x}\sin(\alpha x)$) and taking the limit $\alpha\to\infty$: